List of Jeeves characters: Gussie Fink-Nottle

 Augustus "Gussie" Fink-Nottle is a recurring fictional character in the Jeeves stories.
 He is a teetotaller and studies newts.

 Boko Fittleworth

 George Webster "Boko" Fittleworth is a fictional character in a Jeeves novel, being an author with a unique dress sense, a member of the Drones Club, and a good friend of Bertie Wooster.
 In Joy in the Morning, even the normally unflappable Jeeves was strongly affected at the sight of Boko, who dresses "like a tramp cyclist".
 According to Bertie, after Jeeves first saw him, Jeeves winced and tottered off to the kitchen, probably to pull himself together with cooking sherry.
 Boko is engaged to Zenobia "Nobby" Hopwood.
 He once shared a flat with Harold "Ginger" Winship and employed Magnolia Glendennon as his stenographer, as mentioned in Much Obliged, Jeeves.

+Barmy Fotheringay-Phipps

+Cyril "Barmy" Fotheringay-Phipps is a fictional character in the Jeeves universe.
+He is a member of the Drones club, among whose members he is variously reputed to have "the intelligence of a backward clam" or "considered to be a dangerous intellectual.

 Tuppy Glossop

 Hildebrand "Tuppy" Glossop is a recurring fictional character in the Jeeves stories.
 The nephew of Sir Roderick Glossop, Tuppy is a Drones Club member and the fiancé of Bertie Wooster's cousin, Angela Travers.